 We strive to maintain the reliability, accuracy, completeness and currency of the personal information we hold and to protect its privacy and security.
 We keep personal information only for as long as is reasonably necessary for the purpose for which it was collected or to comply with any applicable legal or ethical reporting or document retention requirements.

-We hold the information we collect from you initially in a working file, which when completed is electronically imaged and stored, after which any paper is destroyed in our onsite shredder.
+We hold the information we collect from you initially in a working file, which when completed is electronically imaged and stored, after which any paper is destroyed.
 In some cases, your file is archived and sent to an external data storage provider for a period of time.
 We only use storage providers located in Australia who are also regulated by the Privacy Act.

 We ensure that your information is safe by protecting it from unauthorised access, modification and disclosure.
 We maintain physical security over our paper and electronic data and premises, by using locks and security systems.
 We also maintain computer and network security; for example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to computer systems where your information is stored.

 The information provided on this website does not cover all aspects of the law on the relevant subject matter.
 Professional advice should be sought before any action is taken based upon the matters described and discussed on this site.

 To the extent permitted by law, we make no representations about the suitability of the content of this site for any purpose.
 All content is provided without any warranty of any kind.
 We disclaim all warranties and conditions with regard to the content, including but not limited to all implied warranties and conditions of fitness for a particular purpose, title and non-infringement.